 The RDP table and ERDP.

 If you have a digital instructor manual installed on your Laptop you will need to show the Original Installation disk from PADI.
-You will be pleased to know that you can buy all the required IDC / IE materials in one go at a discounted price by purchasing the PADI IDC Crew Pack at Gigglin’ Marlin Dive Center!
+You will be pleased to know that you can buy all the required IDC / IE materials at one time a discounted price by purchasing the PADI IDC Crew Pack at Gigglin’ Marlin Dive Center!
 Potential PADI Scuba Instructors don’t normally travel light!

 Dive Knowledge Preparation